Montreuil-Bellay

 2016

-29. Oktober 2016Auf einer nationalen Gedenkfeier am Ort des ehemaligen Zwangslagers Montreuil-Bellay, Frankreich, erkennt Präsident François Hollande erstmals die Verantwortung Frankreichs für das den Sinti:ze und Rom:nja während des Zweiten Weltkriegs zugefügten Leids an.
+29. Oktober 2016Auf einer nationalen Gedenkfeier am Ort des ehemaligen Zwangslagers Montreuil-Bellay, Frankreich, erkennt Präsident François Hollande erstmals die Verantwortung Frankreichs für das den Sinti:ze und Rom:nja während des Zweiten Weltkrieges zugefügten Leids an.
 Bei der Gelegenheit wird das Denkmal „Instante nomade“ der Künstlerin Armelle Benoît enthüllt.